MarlinRLee/Magic_Chess/README.md

 # For new users (Taden, maybe Lucus)

 ### Installing Python
 1. **Download Python**: Visit the [official Python website](https://www.python.org/downloads/) and download the appropriate version for your operating system (Windows, MacOS, Linux).
+I would download version 3.10 because thats what I used.
+Any version 3.10 or later should work.
 2. **Install Python**: Open the downloaded file and follow the installation instructions.
 Make sure to check the box that says "Add Python to PATH" during installation.

 ### Installing Git